 New research has confirmed that climate change is contributing to the growing problem of heat stress in a wide range of Australian workplaces.

-A report released today by the Centre for Future Work provides first-hand accounts of dangerous levels of heat stress experienced in a range of occupations – including construction, outdoor maintenance work, and food delivery riders.
+This report provides first-hand accounts of dangerous levels of heat stress experienced in a range of occupations – including construction, outdoor maintenance work, and food delivery riders.

 The report, by a team of authors based at the Climate Justice Research Centre at UTS in Sydney, interviewed workers and trade union officials in several industries, and confirmed that working in excess heat is becoming a more common occupational health and safety risk.
 The report documents the negative effects of excess heat on physical health, mental alertness, and stress.
 It also compiled an inventory of union initiatives and workplace best practices for reducing and manage the risks of heat stress.